sohampati/alpfa-team2/README.md

 - **Job Matching**: Similarly, it ranks job descriptions for each candidate.
 - **Cosine Similarity**: Utilizes cosine similarity to evaluate the compatibility between resumes and job descriptions.

+## Project Structure

+- **ms/**: This folder contains the Java Spring backend that integrates with Firebase for data management and storage.
+- **alpha-team2/**: This folder features the React and Vue.js frontend, providing a dynamic user interface for the JobBuddy application.
+- **bert_tokenizer/**: This folder includes the Python script for generating embeddings using the BERT tokenizer, essential for processing text data in the application.

+### Technologies Used
+- **Backend**: Java Spring, Firebase
+- **Frontend**: React, Vue.js
+- **Text Processing**: BERT Tokenizer (Python)